mikepsinn/long-covid-moonshot-bill/README.md

 PART K—Long COVID programs
 "SEC.
 499B.
 Establishment of Long COVID research program.

-"(a) In general.—There is established within the Office of the Director of the National Institutes of Health a research program, to be known as the Long COVID Research Program (referred to in this part as the ‘Program’), for purposes of expediting research to identify new ways to prevent, detect, manage, and treat symptoms associated with Long COVID.
+"(a) In general.—There is established within the Office of the Director of the National Institutes of Health a research program, to be known as the Long COVID Research Program (referred to in this part as the ‘Program'), for purposes of expediting research to identify new ways to prevent, detect, manage, and treat symptoms associated with Long COVID.

 "(b) Director.—